 (all amounts expressed in US dollars)

-TORONTO, Aug.
-14, 2019 (GLOBE NEWSWIRE) -- (TSX: SRHI) - Sprott Resource Holdings Inc. ("SRHI" or the "Company") today announced its financial results for the three and six months ended June 30, 2019.
+TORONTO, Nov.
+11, 2019 (GLOBE NEWSWIRE) -- (TSX: SRHI) - Sprott Resource Holdings Inc. ("SRHI" or the "Company") today announced its operating and financial results for the three and nine months ended September 30, 2019.
 The Company's principal operating business is its 70% equity interest in the Chilean producing copper mine Minera Tres Valles ("MTV").
 The Company's financial statements and management's discussion and analysis ("MD&A") are available at www.sprottresource.com and www.sedar.com.

 |Copper (MTV Operations)|

 |Inventory build ($000s)||2,787||3,036||10,809||4,984|